Feuding no more, Pelé joins world in mourning Diego Maradona - WHIZ News

 As Argentines gathered in the streets, weeping and singing, three days of national mourning were declared by the nation’s president.

-“There’s not a single Argentinian that doesn’t have a tear dropping for what this kid has done for this country,” said Oscar Ruggieri, who played at three World Cups with Maradona.
+“There’s not a single Argentinian that doesn’t have a tear dropping for what this kid has done for this country,” said Oscar Ruggeri, who played at three World Cups with Maradona.

 Maradona was last seen attending a match on Oct.
 30 — his 60th birthday — at Gimnasia La Plata, the Buenos Aires team he coached until last year.
 The following week he required emergency surgery for bleeding on the brain.